open62541/open62541/tools/nodeset_compiler/README.md

 ## Showing missing dependencies
 Suppose you want to implement a OPC UA PA-DIM nodeset on an embedded platform.
 Due to memory constraints, you are using the default reduced OPC UA Namespace-Zero nodeset.
+However you quickly find yourself in a position, where a lot of additional dependencies need to be satisfied.

 ````
 nodeset_resolver.py -e ../../tools/schema/Opc.Ua.NodeSet2.Reduced.xml \